-Craters of the Moon was created by eight major volcanic flows that occurred between 15,000 and 20,000 years ago.
-Craters of the Moon is part of Southern Idaho’s rich geological heritage, much of which results from these ancient volcanoes.
+The National Monument was created by eight major volcanic flows that occurred between 15,000 and 20,000 years ago.
+Southern Idaho has rich geological heritage, much of which results from these ancient volcanoes.

 History-Making Status